scalatra/scalatra-website/guides/formats/commands.md

 ```

 It's worth noting that we could just as easily have defined our new
-validation in a library, imported it, and pimped our application.
+validation in a library, imported it, and used it in our application.
 This
 gives you the ability to build up whatever custom validators you'd like
 and carry them around between projects.